awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 ## Next steps<a name="gettingstarted-deploy-next"></a>

-For sample applications that you can run locally or on the AWS Panorama Appliance, visit the [aws\-panorama\-samples](https://github.com/aws-samples/aws-panorama-samples) repository on GitHub\.
+For sample applications that you can run on the AWS Panorama Appliance Developer Kit, visit the [aws\-panorama\-samples](https://github.com/aws-samples/aws-panorama-samples) repository on GitHub\.

 If you encountered errors while deploying or running the sample application, see [Troubleshooting](panorama-troubleshooting.md)\.